Seven BIM Manager tasks that help your business grow.

 Acquaint staff with the new technology:

 As it is the responsibility of a BIM manager to teach and train the users, he should be an expert in that software.
-The major portion of a day of BIM manager is spent for giving training to users in specific software.
+The major portion of a day of BIM manager is spent on giving training to users in specific software.
 The responsibility is not limited just in the main drafting program, but it includes various programs to boost the productivity of the users.
 Essentially, BIM manager is responsible for ensuring the accessibility to the tools by the users and their effectiveness and productivity.

 Creating the ground of the project through template creation:

 Generating the content for the firm to use or training staff members is the other task of BIM manager.
 As the elementary of any project lies in the project template created during the initial phase of the project.
-This enable projects to look same and offers the capacity to pre-load general tools and content.
+This enables projects to look the same and offers the capacity to pre-load general tools and content.

 Ensuring the adherence of standards:

 Making everyone follow the documented standards is a tricky task, as everybody has their own way of doing things and nobody likes to be forced to do in a particular way.
 So encouraging the members in a firm to adhere to the standards tactfully and effectively is the responsibility of the BIM manager.
 He should do this task without generating the feel of enforcement.